Tag: east hartford jets

 2012 Ferguson Waterworks (Criscuolo kneeling second from left).

-Flash forward to 2020 and Criscuolo had joined the East Hartford Jets.
-Led by Manager Taylor Kosakowski and General Manager Chris Kehoe, Criscuolo and other key players propelled the Jets to three straight Playoff Championships.
+Flash forward to 2020 and Criscuolo decided to play for the East Hartford Jets.
+Led by then Manager Taylor Kosakowski and General Manager Chris Kehoe, Criscuolo and other key players propelled the Jets to three straight Playoff Championships.
 In part due to Criscuolo, history was repeated and another Twi-loop dynasty cemented itself at the top of the league.

 2019 Jeff Criscuolo GHTBL East Hartford Jets